-Note: The COVID-19 vaccines DO NOT contain any live or dead virus material.
+Note: The COVID-19 vaccines DO NOT contain any live virus material.

 We believe that the COVID-19 vaccine is a safe and effective way to protect you, your loved ones, and others against the virus.
 Due to the deadly toll associated with the COVID-19 pandemic, the vaccines were fast-tracked to make them available as soon as possible.
 However, there were no shortcuts in the process for safety and efficacy.

-So far, nationally reported side effects of the two vaccines include:
+Common side effects of the vaccines can include: